 To earn the double major, students must fulfill all requirements of each degree.
 However, a maximum of two courses from History may count toward GLS requirements with the following stipulations:

-- GLS Students can use Social Foundations I to count for one of their history pre-1800 requirements and Social Foundations II for an Intro European requirement.
+- GLS Students can use Global Works and Society GWA-UF 101 (previously Social Foundations I) to count for one of their history pre-1800 requirements and Global Works and Society GWC-UF 102 (previously Social Foundations II) for an intro European requirement.

 - Any of the capstone seminars in the department of History will also count as meeting one of the GLS senior seminar requirements (note capstone seminars can be completed any year once the Workshop prerequisite is satisfied).